vanjuxin-dju/filmstrip.js/README.md

 You can simply add a `data-loop="loop"` attribute to the root div element (`<div class="slides">`).

 It will turn your presentation into a continuous slideshow.

+### Old film style

+You can simply add a `show-old-film-style` class to the root div element (`<div class="slides">`).

+It will decorate your presentation with scratches like an old age-worn film provided that your presentation has a specific slide format (not flexible one).